inbo/tutorials/content/tutorials/r_keyring/index.md

 On my computer, in a fresh R terminal, this single command initiated three things which happen in a row.

--   1. Asks the user for a password on the terminal.
+-   i\.
+Asks the user for a password on the terminal.
--   1. Opens a (very neat) popup window which asks for password and confirmation, indicating password strength.
+-  ii\.
+Opens a (very neat) popup window which asks for password and confirmation, indicating password strength.
--   1. Issues a warning that `Password ignored, will be read interactively`.
+- iii\.
+Issues a warning that `Password ignored, will be read interactively`.

 This might be confusing, and three passwords seem one too much.
 I guess this is historic burden, or compatibility for headless systems, and found that in my workflow I can safely get rid of points (i) and (iii) by instead using the following: